Regulation & Sale

 Why purchase electricity from Belo Monte in the Free Market?

 Belo Monte HPP is a 100% Brazilian hydroelectric plant, and one of the most modern in the world.
-Besides generating electricity from a renewable, sustainable, safe, and efficient source for the entire country, Norte Energia meets the requirements for supplying electricity throughout the year to the free consumer.
+Besides In addition to generating electricity from a renewable, sustainable, safe, and efficient source for the entire country, Norte Energia meets the requirements for supplying electricity throughout the year to the free consumer.

 Advantages of acquiring electricity in the Free Market